 Lots of songs get me dancing now because I took some dancing lessons while I was working in New York.
 The lessons mean that I know some of the steps, but it’s not always a pretty sight!

 I loved sport and reading at school.
 Everything else was less appealing because it got in the way of sport and reading.

 I loved being out of doors and active.
 It was all soccer, cricket, long bike rides and hikes as well as tadpoling, fishing and acquiring fruit from orchards.

 I don’t really have favourites.
 I like many books from classics like Charles Dickens’ Hard Times and J. R. Tolkien’s Lord of the Rings to modern picture books.
-As a teacher I also get a real kick out of introducing my students to books that they subsequently enjoy.

 I don’t buy anything when I go to the movies, mainly because it’s usually immediately before or after a meal out.

 I love fish and mild Indian meals.
 Anything above medium makes me perspire immediately.